loafey/master-thesis/Thesis/TODO/Minor.md

 - [ ] clarify that the growth is exponential (for all versions), but also give check if the growth rate is the same.
 Explain Fig 26.

-- [ ] It would be nice to see the corresponding comparison for a more clever fibonacci with linear run time (in all the versions).
-Or is that not possible in Lithium?